Mexico (village), New York: History

 The first Mexico (a proposed county), with all the surrounding towns, was originally created from the town of Whitestown, Herkimer County, New York, on April 10, 1792, by the state land commissioner.
 It was to include present-day Oswego and Jefferson counties.
 The original organization of the proposed Mexico County and a town of that name was abandoned for a time.
-In December 1794, George Frederick William Augustus Scriba purchased and patented a large tract of land; subsequently becoming a second Mexico, hence the village and town of Mexico.
+In December 1794, George Ludwig Christian Scriba purchased and patented a large tract of land; subsequently becoming a second Mexico, hence the village and town of Mexico.

 George Scriba also later opened roads traveling from Mexico Bay and Mexico Point from what is now Mexico Point State Park to present-day Constantia, as well as a highway to present-day Oswego.

 Settlers grew quickly in both the town and village of Mexico.
 The presence of roads, log cabins, frame houses, and businesses encouraged growth.
 Mexico's early businesses included saw mills, oil-mills, gristmills, asheries, tanneries, blacksmiths, tinsmiths, coopers, cheese plants, cloth-dressings, distilleries, shoe-shops, hotels, general merchandise, and jewelers.

 Lewis Miller invented the spring wagon and the high quality of these wagons made them famous all over the county.

 Lulu Brown began making pans of baked beans to sell in grocery stores in 1937.
 They sold so well that her husband Earl and her son Robert E. Brown decided to sell them in Oswego.
 The business grew and relocated to the second story of the building at the south east corner of South Jefferson and Main Streets.
 Earl Brown died in 1938 and shortly after Richard G. Whitney joined the firm, forming Brown-Whitney-Brown (BWB).
 The business has since evolved into the world-famous Grandma Brown's Baked Beans.